Oodles of Opportunities for the Academic 2019-2020 year!

 You’ll clearly want more information about them.
 To start, click on the following image to see it as a high resolution .pdf file.
 Scroll down further and you’ll see a link for a .pdf collating the full suite of labs (Argon) to the Conceptual Chemistry chapters.
 And, of course, be sure to explore the eScience Labs website for more information and samples.

 Click the above image for a magnified view of this flyer showing the three chemistry lab kits.
 Click the below image for a .pdf showing how these labs integrate into the Conceptual Chemistry table of contents.
 You’ll need this document to help you gauge when to implement which labs when as you progress through the course.
-Again, click the following image:
+Again, click the following image.
+Thank you!

 Beyond the Lab Manual (Physics)

-Please open and then download the Beyond the Lab Manual Introduction by clicking this icon (24 MB):
+Now updated to include a log sheet to keep track of and to document a student’s progress.
+Please open and then download the Beyond the Lab Manual Introduction by clicking this icon (2 MB):

 Click the following icon to open and then download the actual lab manual (30 MB):